 Mr David Pettavel was born in Boudry, Switzerland and emigrated to Australia in 1842 aboard the barque Platina.
 Upon landing at Port Phillip, Pettavel continued directly to the hills of Geelong.
 He set about planting the regions first vineyard.
 The ancient Australian soils, protected by their very remoteness from the ravages of disease, proved fertile and suitable for young grape vines.

 Pettavel and the wine produced from their vineyards was such a success that plans for further vineyard development were made.
 The shortage of skilled labour became a major constraint to expansion.
 Pettavel returned to Switzerland to convince family and friends to join him to assist in the expansion of vineyards and wine production in Geelong.
 They sailed on the Evening Star in 1856.
-During the 19th century Geelong became the largest wine grape growing region in Victoria and one of the largest in Australia.
+During the

 The rapid expansion and development of the wine industry in Geelong halted abruptly in the late 1870’s with the passing of Mr David Pettavel and other driving pioneers.
 In addition, the arrival of phylloxera and its devastating effects on the vineyards.
 The gold rush proved a temptation for many vigneron’s and labour shortages prevented vineyards from being replanted.

 An English cottage was set up during this year.
 The enduring structure with period elegance provides the opportunity to see the lifestyle back then.
 The beautiful glass motif and fireplaces represent the period statement of the time.

 The first vineyard was set up at a time when Geelong was going through a renaissance for vine growing and wine making.
 The natural soil feature and cool climate has always been sought after by wine growers who endeavour to make the best wine possible.